chaosleaguewiki/chaosleaguewiki.github.io/docs/mechanics/earning-gold.md

 ## How to obtain Gold

 To earn gold, a player has to [capture the throne](attacking-the-king.md).
-Once they capture the throne will they receive the currently accumulated gold.
-After that will they receive gold every 5 minutes while being king.
+Once they capture the throne will they receive gold every 5 minutes while being king.

 The gold earned is increased every time a new tile is selected, with the tile's rarity determening the number of gold to add to the chest.